 Skip to main content

-Since May 1st, 2024, Apple requires all iOS apps to include a privacy manifest.
-For more details, see Privacy Manifest.
+Starting May 1, 2024, Apple requires all iOS apps to include a privacy manifest.
+For more information, see Privacy manifest.

 If none of the existing widgets fit your use-case, you could implement your own widget.